What is a whistleblower?

 - falsified records; or

 - risked public health, safety or the environment.

 Further information about wrongdoing that may constitute fraud or corruption and what you can do about it can be found on the Integrity and Accountability webpage and on the Office of Research Ethics, Compliance and Integrity website.
 See also the Fraud and Corruption Control Policy.

 Protection for whistleblowers is required by law and is a way of encouraging people to speak up by ensuring that they are protected from reprisals.
 No-one should be mistreated or adversely affected for doing the right thing.
 The University has a Whistleblower Policy which establishes a reporting structure to protect anyone who is aware of wrongdoing but is concerned that there may be consequences for them if they make a report.

 Whistleblowers play a vital role in exposing misconduct and illegal activity within the workplace.
 Most whistleblowers are close enough to see wrongdoing because they are a part of the organisation or work area.
 Fraud and corruption is often first detected as a result of everyday work activity.
 This closeness to the activity can make it difficult for someone to report misconduct to another employee or manager.

-The Whistleblowers Protection Act 1993 (SA) makes it unlawful to treat people unfairly because they are whistleblowers.
+The Public Interest Disclosure Act 2018 (SA) makes it unlawful to treat people unfairly because they are whistleblowers.
 The Corporations Act 2001 (Cth) provides further whistleblower protection for officers (usually a Director or the Secretary) of companies, employees and contractors of the company and their employees.

 For more information on whistleblower protection refer to the Policy or to the Whistleblower Protection Act summary.
 Further information about reporting wrongdoing is available from the Legal and Risk Branch or from the South Australian Office for Public Integrity.